 Jones joined the Joliet squad in the Illinois-Iowa league the next season.
 The Joliet ownership had assembled quite a powerful team that got off to an incredible start.
 By the end of June, Bumpus was 15-0 with six shutouts.
 The league was on shaky ground, teams began to fold, the second half schedule was redrawn, and Joliet played only .500 ball after the Fourth of July.
 When Joliet folded in early August, Bumpus was 24-3.

 There was much speculation that he was trying to work a deal with Chicago, but this never materialized.
-Instead he signed on with Atlanta of the Southern league.
+Instead he signed on with Atlanta of the Southern Association.
 He also took a cash advance from Montgomery of the same league.
 Once again he found himself suspended.
 Eventually Jones would return the money to Montgomery and after two weeks in limbo would report to Atlanta.
 He debuted versus Macon on September 1, but lost on a ninth inning home run.
 Atlanta disbanded on September 20, with Jones having recorded a 3-4 record.
 The Atlanta Constitution reports that he returned to Cedarville.

 In October, the Wilmington, Ohio, newspapers were filled with news that the Cincinnati Red Stockings were coming to town to play the Clintons in an exhibition.
 The local team picked up Bumpus for the October 12 game.
 He played some outfield and in the seventh came in to pitch.
 The Reds had already scored nine runs, but Jones shut them down without a hit.
 The Wilmington Democrat stated that Jones was invited by Charles Comiskey to come to Cincinnati and pitch on Saturday.
 October 15 was the final day of the regular season and would be the last time the pitcher's box was at fifty feet.
 Bumpus faced a veteran Pirates team that featured Jake Beckley, Lou Bierbauer, Patsy Donovan, and Connie Mack.
 A nervous Jones walked the first two batters, then coaxed a grounder that was turned into a double play.
 In the second Jones again walked a batter, but he was eliminated by another double play.
 The Reds took the lead in the bottom of the second on a RBI double by Comiskey.
 In the third Donovan walked and stole second.
 He scored a run when Jones threw a bunt attempt into right field.
 The Commercial Gazette's report states " that ended the run-getting of the visitors and not one of the Pittsburgs reached first base in the six closing innings."
 The Reds scored 2 in the fifth on a Germany Smith homer and plated 4 more in the eighth for a 7-1 victory.